mamouzgar/hafez/README.md

 ## Installation:

+There are a few options for using Hafez.
+(1) Github-based installation in R.

+2)  Docker image.

+3)  hafezjoon - A miniature version of Hafez that has all the post-trajectory inference functionality but omits the trajectory inference algorithm, which significantly simplifies installation.

+Example code to run the different functions are available with example data in ExampleCode/example_code.R.
+Install the package and follow the instructions in ExampleCode/example_code.R.

+## (1) Standard Github installation using devtools in R.

 It is highly recommended to use conda environments and reticulate for Hafez to avoid conflicts and secure your environment.
 We provide an `environment.yml` file that creates a conda environment with the